phalcon-orphanage/docs/es/reference/escaper.rst

     <a href="Escape untrusted data here!">Some link</a>

-You can escape an HTML attribute by using the escapeUrl method:
+You can escape a HTML attribute by using the escapeUrl method:

 .. code-block:: html+php